RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_sourcing_self.md

 {: .warning }
 Remember that the BOM covers all the required parts needed for the conversion but depending on your preferred setup, you might need aditional parts like hotend, extruder, probe etc.

+*Some of the AliExpress links are affiliate links.
+They come at no additional cost to you but provide a small commission to us, which helps keep the project and related development alive.
+Vendor selection was in no way influenced by affiliate availability—quality, price, and seller reliability were our top priorities.*

 # BILL OF MATERIAL

 ## PRINTER HARDWARE